aerkiaga/rsource/README.md

 an amino acid, the first of every translated protein.
 Then, 141 further codons are encountered, making a 142 amino acid chain.
 Translation ends when one of the three possible "stop codons" is found; in this gene, this last codon is UAA (TAA here).
-The stop codon doen't code for any amino acid, it only signals the end of the translated region and releases the new protein.
+The stop codon doesn't code for any amino acid, it only signals the end of the translated region and releases the new protein.
 After it, we can see another untranslated sequence (the 3' UTR).